 Human Service Worker II

-Performs comprehensive assessment of medical and financial needs to ensure the clients' needs are met.
-Conducts in-depth phone interviews to determine initial and ongoing eligibility of clients for Medicaid, Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), General Relief, and/or Refugee Cash Assistance programs.
+Performs comprehensive assessments for medical and financial needs.
+Conducts in-depth phone interviews, assists in gathering necessary information, aides in making appropriate referrals, and determines initial and ongoing eligibility for federal and state programs such as Supplemental Nutrition Assistance program (SNAP), Medicaid, Temporary Relief for Needy Families (TANF), General Relief and/or Refugee Cash Assistance.
 Applies, explains and interprets highly complex federal, state, and local policies to clients, service providers, attorneys, the public, and other interested parties.
 Works with clients to assist with gathering of information necessary to establish eligibility.
 Works in a fast paced environment with multiple deadlines, high caseloads and competing priorities.
 Performs needs assessment of clients to aid in making appropriate referrals to other services.
-Uses complex state and local IT systems as well as Microsoft Outlook, Excel and Word software in daily work to document, obtain, and verify information, and to generate reports.
+Uses complex state and local IT systems as well as Microsoft Outlook, Excel and Word software in their daily work to document, obtain, and verify information, and to generate reports.

 explains and interprets federal, state, and local policies to clients, service providers,

 Conducts in-depth interviews of clients to determine and reassess eligibility of clients for

 financial, publicly supported medical services and/or medical public assistance programs;

 Performs client needs assessments to aid in making appropriate referrals to other services;

 Works with clients to assist with gathering the information required to establish eligibility;